UnfoldedInc/deck.gl-native-dependencies/docs/iOS-BUILD.md

 iOS was not part of the build system setup, so a few tweaks had to be made in order to enable it.
 These additions are available as a git patch that can be found [here](/patches/dawn/dawn-iOS-build.patch).

+#### Modifying the install path
+Resulting .dylib files use relative install paths such as `./libdawn_native.dylib`.
+This can likely be specified as part of build settings, but it's not clear how to do that with Ninja.
+The libraries that are checked in have these install paths modified as such: `install_name_tool -id @rpath/libdawn_native.dylib libdawn_native.dylib`.
+Using `@rpath` makes it so that runtime lookup path can be specified when building the product instead of having them be tied to the executable

 ### Building

 After applying solutions and workarounds mentioned above, following commands were used to configure and build `dawn`: